FeyAgape/project-suzy/README.md

-# Gulp-Project-Template-2: A project using gulp
+# Gulp-Project-Template-2: A project using gulp and Suzy

 ## Gulp Sass
 ## Gulp autoprefixer